-- 1. Lubricate the O-ring seals with oil. - 2.
-Install the fuel filter and tighten securely.

-IMPORTANT: Visually inspect for fuel leakage from the filter while squeezing the primer bulb until firm, forcing fuel into the filter.
+- 1. Lubricate the O-ring seals with oil. - Install the fuel filter and tighten securely. - 3.
+Squeeze the primer bulb until firm and inspect for fuel leakage at the filter.

 DRAINING WATER FROM THE FUEL FILTER CHAMBER

 NOTE: If a sufficient amount of water has accumulated in the fuel filter chamber, the warning system will turn on.
 Draining the water from the fuel filter chamber is required.